 If the atheist were to reject the Bible and its claim of authorship from a Transcendent Source based on his non-transcendent materialistic worldview, then he would be committing a category mistake (judging the immaterial and transcendent category by the material and non-transcendent category).

-If the atheist were to reject the Bible based on his materialism, his problem is that he cannot validated his materialism as being true without begging the question.
+If the atheist were to reject the Bible based on his materialism, his problem is that he cannot validate his materialism as being true without begging the question.
 Materialistic verifications are based on materialistic assumptions.

 If the atheist were to attack the Bible based on alleged moral absurdities contained within it, then by what objective, non-subjective moral standard does he possess with which to judge the Bible?
 If he appeals to common sense, he is appealing to subjectivity.
 If he appeals to societal norms, then he is appealing to "truth by majority."
 In short, he has no objective moral standard by which he can rationally assert that the morals in the Bible are wrong.
 He has only his subjective opinion.

 If the atheist were to say the Bible is illogical and has contradictions, then he would have to prove it is illogical using the transcendental laws of logic - the very laws that don't fit in his materialistic worldview.
 Additionally, we'd have to examine any proposed logical contradictions as they would be proposed.